-By Fern Mitchell.
-Last Updated 23rd March 2021.
+By Olivia Fitzpatrick.
+Last Updated 11th June 2021.
 Welcome to our guide on car park accident claims.
-Car park accidents are common.
+Car park accidents are common, whether that be in small independent car parks or large multi-storey car parks.
 In fact, it is estimated that 1,400 vehicles are pranged in the UK per day.
 In most cases, the end result is a few scratches on your vehicle.
 However, there are a lot of instances whereby injuries occur because of car park accidents.

-If you have been injured as the result of an accident in a car park that was not your fault, we can help you to get the compensation you deserve.
+If you have been injured in a car park accident that was not your fault, we can help you to get the compensation you deserve on a No Win No Fee basis.
 Read on to discover everything you need to know about car park accidents compensation claims.

 Select a section:

 - A guide to claiming compensation for car park accidents.

 - Have you been injured in a car park accident?

 - What should you do if you have been injured in a car park accident?

 - Can you sue for accidents in a private car park?

 - What can I claim for after a car park accident injury?